cwarden45/DTC_Scripts/Helix_NatGeo_2.0/README.md

 Raw Data File Conversion
 -----------

+If you could convert all of the markers, there would be 200,180 positions covered by the Geno 2.0 array.

 Raw data has chromosomes, but not genomic position.

 So, I downloaded all hg19 dbSNP locations (from http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/snp138.txt.gz).

 This is admittedly not the latest dbSNP (or reference), but my sample is from 2011 and this dbSNP file was a lot smaller.

 In order to match Genes for Good code, I converted to 23andMe format (rather than creating a .vcf file) with `Geno2.0_to_23andMe_format.pl`.
 Out of concerns about being able to support other people's use of these scripts, you need to modify the file (but, hopefully, you just have to change the variables towards the top of the script).
 This mapping is only for markers with rsIDs, and it may take a little while (perhaps ~20 minutes?).
+However, for the reasons below, I would guess this won't be very useful for most people.

-If you could convert all of the markers, there would be 200,180 positions covered by the Geno 2.0 array.
-I mapped 80,744 positions by dbSNP ID, for the following analysis (all of which are also present on the 23andMe array).
+With that script, I mapped 80,744 positions by dbSNP ID (all of which are also present on the 23andMe array).
 I also had to sort by chromosomal order and position prior to plink file conversion, and remove non-canonical chromosomes.

 Plink inferred my sex was female with this smaller set of markers.
 I tried to do HLA typing with SNP2HLA and HIBAG (similar to [Genes for Good](https://github.com/cwarden45/DTC_Scripts/tree/master/Genes_for_Good)), but I got an error message that all relevant markers were already excluded.